atidyshirt/University/COSC367/notes.md

   if a <= b then return v
 return v
 ```

+### Lecture Nine: Concluding Remarks

+This lecture is the opportunity to explore a high-level overview of AI and
+machine learning algorithms.
+(Basically stuff that most likely won't be assessed.

+**So what is artificial intelligence?**

+- No universal definition as intelligence takes many forms
+- A broad definition for AI would be `the synthesis and analysis of computational agents that act intelligently`

+**Agent architecture**

+An agent is made up of a body and a controller:
+* The `Body` is made up of `sensors` that interpret stimuli and `actuators`
+that carry out actions.
+* The controller receives `percepts` from the body.
+* The controller sends `commands` to the body.
+* The body can also have reactions that are not controlled.

+- The controllers are basically the brains within an agent.
+- Agents are situated in time, they receive sensory data in time and do actions in time.

+**Major Concerns in AI**

+- Reliability
+- Fairness
+- Transparency and interpretability
+- Job opportunities
+- Distribution of wealth
+- Singularity: concern for some people

+**What fields to go to next?**

+- Advanced algorithms
+- Logic
+- Probability theory, Bayesian Interface
+- Linear algebra
+- Optimisation, functional analysis

+**Books to read to further from this course**

+- Artificial Intelligence: A modern approach
+- Artificial Intelligence: Foundations of computational agents

 [State space example one]: ./Diagrams/state-space.png
 [State space graph simplified]: ./Diagrams/state-space-graph.png